Scaling limits of Markov branching trees with applications to Galton-Watson and random unordered trees: Preliminaries on self-similar fragmentations and trees

-where $C_\lambda$ is the constant appearing in Lemma \ref{sec:partitions-1}.
+Going back to Markov branching trees, let $B\subset\N$ have $n\geq2$ elements.
+Let $q=(q_n,n\geq1)$ satisfy~(\ref{eq:6}), and also assume that $q_1(\varnothing)=1$.
+For every $\pi\in\P_B$, set where $C_\lambda$ is the constant appearing in Lemma \ref{sec:partitions-1}.
 Given the partition of $n$ that it induces (which has distribution $q_n$), a $p_B$-distributed partition is thus uniform among possible choices of partitions of $B$.
-In particular, a random partition with distribution $p_B$ is exchangeable, i.e.\ its law is invariant under the action of permutations of $B$.
+In particular, a random partition with distribution $p_B$ is exchangeable; that is, its law is invariant under the action of permutations of $B$.
 By convention, the law $p_B$, if $B=\{i\}$ is a singleton, is the Dirac mass at the partition $\{\{i\}\}$.